WinstonWantsAUserName/supermemo_latex/README.md

 If you have AutoHotkey installed in your computer, use the `.ahk`.
 If not, use the `.exe`.

-Select the formula and press `ctrl+alt+L` to convert to image, and image to formula.
+Select the formula and press `Ctrl + Alt + L` to convert to image, and image to formula.
 Images are stored locally.
-Local images will be deleted when converted to formula.
+Local images will be deleted when converted back to formula.

 Add the following to `supermemo.css` to hide the timestamp:

 ```
-.fuck_lexicon {
+.anti-merge {
   position: absolute;
   left: -9999px;
   top: -9999px;